savob/savobajic.ca/content/projects/work/magnet.md

 Once I had completed my initial reading and research, I began designing the 3D magnetic field generator apparatus with some directions and suggestions from my supervisor.

 The main direction given for the final design, other than informing me that I would need to fit the microscopes, was that they wanted a system of eight magnetic tweezers arranged in pairs.
-This would form four axes of control intersecting the centre of the workspace since each set of coils forming an axis would be wired together and thus be generating equal but opposite magnetic fields.
+This would form four axes of control intersecting the center of the workspace since each set of coils forming an axis would be wired together and thus be generating equal but opposite magnetic fields.

 ### Measurements